sustrik/libdill/now.md

 The function is meant to be used for creating deadlines.
 For example, a point of time one second on from now can be expressed as `now() + 1000`.

-Following values have speacial meaning and cannot be returned by the function:
+Following values have special meaning and cannot be returned by the function:

 * *0*: Immediate.
 * *-1*: Infinite.